Worship at St. Stephen’s

 Following worship, join us for coffee hour, and birthday cake on the 2nd Sunday of the month.

-A Communion service is what we are calling the Distribution of Reserved Sacrament by a Deacon at a Public Service.
+A Communion service is what we call the Distribution of Reserved Sacrament by a Deacon at a Public Service.
 Reserved Sacrament is bread and wine that has been consecrated.
 The order of service is adapted from a Eucharist, except that the Eucharistic Prayer is omitted.
-We are following the policy of the Bishop of Algoma.
-We use this service when the Pastor is on vacation or absent.
+We are following the policy of the Bishop of Algoma, and this service is used when the Pastor is on vacation or absent.

 Prayers: Sunday Worship